Where will all the traffic go?

 - Local Dispersion.
 Density of intersections open up possibilities for other modes of transportation like walking, biking, or public transit.
 Interestingly, when a smaller grid of boulevards are intact and fully utilized, they can carry much more capacity than a highway.
 This is why Montreal prohibited them in the first place, they found the grid can handle twice the capacity of any highway.
 And now it’s considered one of the most livable cities in the world.

 - New Proximities: When a city successfully builds a rich network for social and economic exchange, the need to travel such long distances for daily tasks falls sharply.
 Do you want to eat, do dry-cleaning, or see a movie?
 Just walk down the street.
 A developed street & block structure can meet most needs and results in a variety of other benefits like saved car expenses, increased safety, better tax-base, and more jobs.

-My own city of Dallas, TX is facing this challenge currently.
+My current city (Dallas, TX — 2014) is now facing this challenge.
 The crumbling stretch of highway dividing Downtown from East Dallas —the largest contiguous area of walkable grid — forms a noose around Downtown Dallas.
 It’s dead right now.
 The city is taking proposals from TxDOT who has offered 9 proposals for repairing the highway and none for removing it.
 Luckily we have Patrick Kennedy, an urban planner that has compiled copious research on this area and is beginning an uphill campaign to have a 10th option “considered,” which involves removing that portion of the highway.
 The campaign is called “A New Dallas.”